sahil1699/The-Path-Finding-Visulizer/README.md

 ![Speed Control](https://user-images.githubusercontent.com/52308072/187068569-ecce4cb4-021b-4cca-9d17-c997b1da0cc4.png)

-This overview provides a basic understanding of The Path Finding Visualizer.

 ## Running the Project Locally

 To run this project on your PC, make sure you have at least Python 3.7.0 installed.